 If there’s any drawback to companion animals, it’s that they don’t live as long as we’d like them to.
 One day, we realize the energetic little bundle of joy we brought home from the shelter or breeder isn’t quite as spry or bright-eyed as he used to be, and we wonder where the years have gone.
 Happily, although we can’t keep our animals alive forever, there’s a lot we can do to increase their longevity and enhance their quality of life during their senior years.

 Nowadays, it’s not uncommon to hear of cats in their early 20s, and even large breed dogs can live well into their teens.
-A long and healthy life depends primarily on the care you give your animal right from the start, but one way you can ensure he enjoys his golden years to the full is by giving him supplements that meet the requirements of older animals.
+A long and healthy life depends primarily on the care you give your animal right from the start, but one way you can ensure he enjoys his golden years to the full is by giving him supplements that meet the requirements of senior animals.
 Used in conjunction with a nutritious, well-balanced diet and a proper lifestyle, the right supplements can give your elderly companion a new lease on life.

 Good nutrition is a springboard to good health, so before considering extra supplements for your animal, make sure he’s eating right.
 A diet that contains as many raw, natural ingredients as possible is an important start, whether you feed a home prepared recipe or a high quality packaged product.
 Also keep in mind that as an animal gets older, he doesn’t eat as much as he did when he was younger.
-“Older animals don’t exercise as much, so you should probably cut food quantities from 20% to 30%,” says Dr. Mark Newkirk of the Margate Animal Hospital and Alternative Care Center in Margate, New Jersey.
-“Apart from that, the older animal’s diet shouldn’t change that much.
+“Senior animals don’t exercise as much, so you should probably cut food quantities from 20% to 30%,” says Dr. Mark Newkirk of the Margate Animal Hospital and Alternative Care Center in Margate, New Jersey.
+“Apart from that, the senior animal’s diet shouldn’t change that much.
 It isn’t necessary to lower protein or fat levels, unless the animal is sick or obese.”

 “There’s still a need for protein for bodily maintenance and repair, and good fats for cellular and nerve function, cognitive ability and ocular health,” adds Dr. Cynthia Harcourt, a holistic veterinarian based in Queensville, Ontario.
 “Fiber may need to be raised to accommodate reduced colon activity; it’s important to keep the bowel working properly as it’s key to immune function and waste elimination.”

-Antioxidants are among the most important supplements for the older animal because of their anti-aging and anti-inflammatory properties.
+Antioxidants are among the most important supplements for the senior animal because of their anti-aging and anti-inflammatory properties.
 “The aging process promotes oxidative stress reactions which lead to free radicals and damaged cells,” says Dr. Harcourt.
 “The constant production of free radicals requires a variety of antioxidants to mop up or neutralize the oxidative debris, which is then eliminated through the liver, kidneys and bowels.”
 The overall effectiveness of antioxidants depends on the health of these organs.

 “There are different kinds of antioxidants,” adds Dr. Newkirk.
 “There are the vitamin antioxidants, which include vitamins C and E, enzyme-based antioxidants like super oxidase dismutase (SOD), and pycnogenols.
 All are beneficial and can be used together, although some are better for certain situations than others.
 The enzyme-based antioxidants are best for animals with arthritic problems, while pycnogenols work well when there is a blood vessel, brain or senility issue.”